LatherioK0818/reading-notes/README.md

 # Reading-notes

 ## Introduction
-I'm Latherio Kidd, an  Air Force Veteran from Louisiana.
-This is my reading notes page, where I explore various topics and share my thoughts.
+I'm Latherio Kidd, an Air Force veteran with a comprehensive background in Information Technology, including IT Support, data analytics, help desk operations, and cybersecurity.
+I'm originally from Louisiana.
+I am one of the few people to have wrestled an alligator and lived to tell my tale.
+This is my reading notes page, where I explore various topics of my journey to become a coding master and share my thoughts.
+Also, Go Saints!!

 ![Louisiana_Image](https://github.com/LatherioK0818/reading-notes/assets/80198308/b0de4798-6ebb-4b64-80a3-f92b27dcf924)

 ## What is a Growth Mindset?